Oil jumps on weaker dollar; traders wary of stock build

 "There's probably some short-covering after the extended selloff we've had for weeks now, but I don't think fundamentally anything's changed."

-The dollar retreated from an 11-year high in the previous session, falling about 1 percent to the euro after weaker-than-expected orders for U.S. durable goods in December.
+The dollar retreated from an 11-year high in the previous session, falling about 1 percent to the euro EUR= after weaker-than-expected orders for U.S. durable goods in December.
+[USD/]

 Benchmark Brent crude LCOc1 settled up $1.44, or 3 percent, at $49.60 a barrel after rallying to just a penny short of $50.
 The last time Brent was at $50 was on Jan.
 22.